miss-dinelka/miss-dinelka/README.md

 <h1 align="center">Hi 👋, I'm Isuri Dinelka Keshani</h1>
 <h3 align="center">I'm an undergraduate student in Computing and Information Systems.
 I'm passionate about programming,cybersecurity and exploring new areas in technology.
 I enjoy learning about emerging fields in IT. 🚀 Always curious to improve my skills and contribute to meaningful projects.</h3>

-- 🔭 I’m currently working on [the project of smart home energy management system.](https://github.com/miss-dinelka/Smart-Home-Energy-Management-System)
+- 🔭 I’m currently working on [smart home energy management system.](https://github.com/miss-dinelka/Smart-Home-Energy-Management-System)

 - 🌱 I’m currently learning **Flutter (Dart), Java, MongoDB, and Figma to build creative, secure, and user-friendly digital solutions.**